Pairing food and wine | What to uncork with game

-With the colder months comes the hunting season, and game features as a key ingredient of many a winter dish.
+With the colder months comes arming dishes, and game features as a key ingredient of many a winter dish.
 Boar, woodcock, pheasant, hare, partridge, wild duck, and venison all make for a hearty meal on a chilly evening.
 But what kind of wine should you pair with these succulent and gastronomic meals?

 What exactly do we mean by game?